Monuments of Australia: Australian War Memorial

-The Australian War Memorial is a monument situated in Canberra, Australia.
+The Australian War Memorial is a monument situated in Canberra.
 The Monument is used to memorialise the armed forces and partner organisations who served in the World Wars.
 It was opened 1941 by the Prime Minister at the time, John Curtin, championed by C.E.W.
 Bean.
-This Australian Memorial serves as a reminder to the Australian public of their countries service during the World Wars, making it a monument directed at the Australian identity and pride.
-The Monument holds many important features, such as the Remembrance driveway, Anzac parade, Commemorative Area, Memorial Building, Sculpture Garden and more, all of which hold different significant value to the memorial.
+This Australian Memorial serves as a reminder to the Australian public of their country's service during the World Wars, making it a monument directed at the Australian identity and pride.
+The monument has many important features, such as the Commemorative Area, Memorial Building, Sculpture Garden and more, all of which hold different significant value to the memorial.
+It is at the end of the Remembrance Driveway/Anzac parade.

 Sydney Opera House

-Located in Sydney, Australia, the Sydney Opera House is a performance building known for its architecture and role within the performing arts community within Australia.
-The building is considered one of the biggest attractions within the country, and is listed on the world heritage site as a “masterpiece of 20th Century architecture.”
-The building was opened on 20 October 1973, and is attended by roughly 1.2 Million people per year.
+Located in Sydney, the Sydney Opera House is a performance building known for its architecture and role within the performing arts community in Australia.
+The building is considered one of the biggest attractions within the country, and is listed on the world heritage site as a "masterpiece of 20th century architecture."
+The building was opened on 20 October 1973, and is attended by roughly 1.2 million people per year.

 Shrine of Remembrance

-The Shrine of Remembrance is located within Victoria, Australia, and is one of the biggest memorial sites within the country.
-Construction finished on 11 November 1934, and since completion the site has been used as the place for observance days, including ANZAC Day and Remembrance day.
+The Shrine of Remembrance is in Victoria, and is one of the biggest memorial sites in the country.
+Construction finished on 11 November 1934, and since completion the site has been used as the place for observance days, including Anzac Day and Remembrance Day.
 The memorial main function is to pay respect to the men and women who served within the world wars, specifically World War 1, and is a place of education, as well as serving a purpose of being somewhere in which the Australian Public within Victoria is reminded of their service.

 Sydney Harbour Bridge

-The Sydney Harbour Bridge is one of Australia's most well recognised monuments, with over 10 Million people visiting the site a year.
+The Sydney Harbour Bridge is one of Australia's most well recognised monuments, with over 10 million people visiting the site a year.
 The Bridge finished construction and subsequently opened in 1932, and on 19 March 2007 was added onto the Australian National Heritage Listing.
 The Bridge serves as one of the main roads into the central part of the city, as well as being a large tourist attraction, with features such as The Bridge Climb.